 Probiotics are beneficial bacteria.
 They limit the growth of harmful bacteria by creating immunity-building compounds and natural antibiotics in the gut.

-Active cultures include Lactobacillus acidophilus, Streptococcus things, and Bifidobacterium
+Active cultures include Lactobacillus acidophilus, Streptococcus thermophilus, and Bifidobacterium

 Probiotic-rich foods include: